Managing Wikis

 New wiki pages are added by inserting text inside double square brackets, i.e. [[XXXX]].

-1. Choose Edit in the editing drop-down menu to reveal the editing tools menu.
+1. Choose Edit from the editing drop-down menu to reveal the editing tools menu.

 2. Type the new page name inside double square brackets.